 The papers of Smith A. Sterett contain letters from business associates, friends, and family; business papers; Sterett's Confederate Army discharge; and an elementary spelling book.
 Sterett was a Montana Territory prospector, Helena, MT, merchant, and Nevada, MO, hardware merchant.

 To [William Fitzhugh] Lee, from camp 10 miles above Bent’s Fort, July 16, 1860.
 Account of raid on small band of Indians in which warriors were killed and a number of squaws, children and pack animals were captured and several soldiers were wounded with arrows.
 Rumors of other army skirmishes with the Kiowas and Comanches.
 Cheyennes and Arapahoes very friendly.

 [Thurmond], Nic[holas], Letter, 1865, (C2143)

 Description of Sterling Price's engagement at Boonville, MO, October 6-7, 1864.
 Price's retreat from Missouri, Oct.
 1864.
 Army camps in Arkansas, the Federals, horror and grandeur of war, news of friends.
 Thurmond's wounds and his position teaching school on a Choctaw Indian reservation since November 28, 1864.

 Townsend, G.S., Letter, 1838, (C2516)

-To C.A.
+The collection contains a photostat of a letter to C.A.
 Harris, Bureau of Indian Affairs, from Cherokee Agency East, Jan.
 25, 1838.
-Townsend's description of his journey as attending physician to a band of emigrant Cherokees from Cherokee Agency East to Cherokee Nation West, a distance of 800 miles.
+Townsend describes his journey as attending physician to a band of emigrant Cherokees from Cherokee Agency East to Cherokee Nation West, a distance of 800 miles.